nballier/MLDS/M1_2025lab/Readme.md

 ## LABS

 #  Treetagger for POS-tagging:
+For all the categories of *that*, run Treetagger with the test files.
+Report precision for each realisation.
+For instance, that as adverbs should be tagged as AVO (BNC.par, CLaws5 tagset) or RB (default parameter, Penn.par model, Penn Treebank tagset).
-Test the tags and report the precision for the different test sets.
+Test the different testing files tags and report the precision for the different test sets.

+bonus: compare performance of Penn and BNC.

 # Retrain Treetagger   <br/>